Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 -   Updating and retrieving information

-    You can [update the metadata and playback information](#updating-and-retrieving-information) on the server side, and then retrieve that information on the client side.
+    You can [update the playback information](#updating-and-retrieving-information) on the server side, and then retrieve that information on the client side.

     The media control server provides current information about the registered application that you can send to the client.